 A bit of culture can relax mind and body

-In a world, where laughing is everything, in a far away land, formed before dinosaurs, one man… when your life is not yours’s anymore, when everything you know does not match, on a planet far far away in space, one girl…two girls, now, more than ever, in a racing car, with a robot at the wheel.
+In a world where laughing is everything, in a faraway land, formed before dinosaurs, one man... when your life is not yours's anymore, when everything you know does not match, on a planet far, far away in space, one girl...two girls, now, more than ever, in a racing car, with a robot at the wheel.

-One day, during a strong debate about the lack of hygiene knowledge, mental pollution and poverty (practically the living conditions in our country, which can also be found in many other countries that register a low economic development), it was kind of obvious that the world needs our help.
-All started with some collage sessions.
-The reality we were living was dirty and non-inclusive, (it still is) so we have made BD de Buda.
-BD as a reminder of the sequential art content in pre-comics times and Buda as far away but ok, inclusive approach.
-Years have past, the eager to express and reformulate reality remained - Expect mixed language, Transylvanian slang, realistic prose and poetry, experimental and comparative philosophy, street art, trash art, recycling art, grotesque, surrealism, absurd, fantasia, dark humor, SF and cyberpunk, culinary poetry for now and more to come.
+The reality we were living in was dirty and non-inclusive (it still is), so we have made BD de Buda.
+BD as a reminder of the sequential art content in pre-comics times, and Buda as far away but ok, inclusive approach.
+Years have passed, the eagerness to express and reformulate reality remained - Expect mixed language, Transilvanian slang, environmental prose and poetry, experimental and comparative philosophy, fashion, street art, trash art, recycling art, grotesque, absurd, fantasia, dark humor, SF and cyberpunk, culinary poetry, curatorial storytelling for now, and more to come.

 Graphic Creators: